Knamer95/Moonart/README.md

 D:\Programs\wamp64\www\moonart\moonart-angular> npm install -g @angular/cli@7.3.8
 ```

 _`npm install` should install everything from `package-lock.json`.
 However, some dependencies are not downloadable anymore, so it will cause some errors.
-I will try to update Moonart so it uses non deprecated libraries in the future.
+I will try to update MoonArt so it uses non deprecated libraries in the future.
 If you have any error, and are unable to fix it, please contact me.
-(My email can be found below, in #Contribute._
+(My email can be found below, in `#Contribute`)._

 6) Create two virtual hosts.
 In Windows, it should be located in somewhere like `C:\Windows\System32\drivers\etc`.
 Add the lines: